BanterTheGreat/modern-4e/glossary/feats.typ

       Choose a Technique category, once per day, you can ignore the cost of a technique of that category of your level or lower that you have mastered.
       #linebreak()
       *Special*: You may take this feat multiple times, each time you do, select another category.

+      #theme.choiceBox("World Serpent's Grasp")
+      WWhenever you hit a slowed or immobilized target with an attack, you can knock it prone.

       #colbreak();